wfink/infinispan.playground.encoding/README.md

 Prepare a server instance
 -------------
 Simple start a Infinispan 11+ or RHDG 8+ server and follow the examples below.
-To keep the client simple you need to remove the 'security-realm' from the endpoints element.
+To keep the client simple you need to remove the 'security-realm' from the endpoints element, as well as the authorization.

 Type this command to build the projects